carissalow/rapids/docs/features/extracted.rst

 =========================   =================   =============
 Name                        Units               Description
 =========================   =================   =============
-sumduration                 seconds             Total duration of all unlock episodes. maxduration                 seconds             Longest duration of any unlock episode. minduration                 seconds             Shortest duration of any unlock episode. avgduration                 seconds             Average duration of all unlock episodes. stdduration                 seconds             Standard deviation duration of all unlock episodes. countepisode                episodes            Number of all unlock episodes episodepersensedminutes     episodes/minute     The ratio between the total number of episodes in an epoch divided by the total time (minutes) the phone was sensing data. firstuseafter               seconds             Seconds until the first unlock episode.
+sumduration                 minutes             Total duration of all unlock episodes. maxduration                 minutes             Longest duration of any unlock episode. minduration                 minutes             Shortest duration of any unlock episode. avgduration                 minutes             Average duration of all unlock episodes. stdduration                 minutes             Standard deviation duration of all unlock episodes. countepisode                episodes            Number of all unlock episodes episodepersensedminutes     episodes/minute     The ratio between the total number of episodes in an epoch divided by the total time (minutes) the phone was sensing data. firstuseafter               minutes             Seconds until the first unlock episode.
 =========================   =================   =============

 **Assumptions/Observations:**